Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 ISBP

-A discovery layer around how trust, logging, defensive assumptions, and architectural exposure interact across model-driven systems.
+A protocol/security candidate layer around trust, logging, defensive assumptions, and architectural exposure across model-driven systems, pending qualified review.

 securityprotocoltrust logic